SkillsFuture Series: 3D Printing for Rapid Product Development

 - Understand powder-based AM systems in terms of their process, products, pros and cons and applications

-- Watch and understand 12 AM systems in action.
-The AM systems include: Selective Laser Sintering, Electron Beam Melting, Selective Laser Melting, Fused Deposition Modelling, Polyjet, Projet, Bioprinter, Chocolate Printer, Stereolithography, Robotic Printer, Aerojet Electronics Printer and Hybrid Printer
+- Watch and understand 13 AM systems in action.
+The AM systems include: Selective Laser Sintering, Electron Beam Melting, Selective Laser Melting, Binder Jet, Fused Deposition Modelling, Polyjet, Bioprinter, Chocolate Printer, Stereolithography, Robotic Printer, Aerojet Electronics Printer, Direct Energy Deposition (BeAM), and Hybrid Printer

 - Understand AM data format, applications areas and examples in industry